knappkevin/RGB-LED-BOX-Cube/README.md

 - Refer to [docs/README.md](docs/README.md)

 **2. Software Setup**
+1. Connect micro controller to computer with the USB data transfer cable
-1. Install CircuitPython on ESP32
+2. Install CircuitPython on the micro controller
-2. Clone the repository on your computer:
+3. Clone the repository on your computer:
    `git clone https://github.com/yourusername/led-cube-project.git`
-3. Connect micro controller to computer with the USB-C transfer cable
 4. Copy the files and folders in `src/` into the CircuitPython root folder
-5. Declare the width of the cube in `code.py`
+5. Declare the pins and width of the cube in `code.py`

 **3. Bluetooth Connection**
 1. Install a serial Bluetooth terminal app (sends string bytes over BLE with the UART protocol):